mvandenhi/mvandenhi.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 5.98 / 6 (Class Rank 1)

-      During my master's, I was intrigued by the capabilities of ML methods, which led me to go beyond the standard curriculum, earning over 30 additional credits.
-Selected completed courses include Deep Learning, Medical Image Analysis, Natural Language Processing, Probabilistic Artificial Intelligence, Statistical Learning Theory
+      During my master's, I was intrigued by the capabilities of ML methods, which led me to go beyond the standard curriculum, earning over 30 additional credits and publishing two papers ([here]({{< relref "/publications/fanconi-2023-reads" >}}) and [here]({{< relref "/publications/hagmann-2022-two" >}})).
+Selected completed courses include Deep Learning, Medical Image Analysis, Natural Language Processing, Probabilistic Artificial Intelligence, Statistical Learning Theory.
+My master's thesis focused on detecting and removing biases in ML models.
   - area: Bachelor of Arts in Business and Economics
     institution: University of Zurich
     date_start: 2017-01-31
     date_end: 2020-01-31
     summary: |
       GPA: 5.84 / 6 (Class Rank 2)

       With a major in Banking & Finance and a minor in Statistics, my bachelor's has laid the foundation for my interest in quantitatively assessing and understanding the behavior of complex phenomena.
+My bachelor's thesis focused on predicting stock returns with high-dimensional generalized additive models.
 work:
   - position: Data Science and Central Controlling Intern
     company_name: Allianz Suisse